 Learn the core business concepts in:

 - Financial and operations management

 To be eligible for admission to the program, applicants must:

 - Have earned a bachelor’s degree from a regionally accredited institution

-- Complete a non-degree graduate application
+- Complete the graduate certificate application

 - Submit official undergraduate and graduate (if applicable) transcripts documenting the earned degree